Tesla Model 3 (GEN1)

 Lights

-Standard Headlights: These use advanced LED technology, providing bright and efficient illumination.
+Standard Headlights: These use LED technology.

 The taillights use LED technology.